 Their social system is usually described as ‘fission – fusion’.
 In other words, if a group of 4 and a group of 5 meet, they don’t necessarily split up into their original groups again but may go on to form new and different groups when they go their separate ways.

 NZ dolphins eat red cod, yellow-eyed mullet, stargazer, squid and a range of other species.
 We know that from examining stomach contents of dolphins that were found dead on beaches or caught in fishing nets.

 Like most dolphins, NZ dolphins have a very slow reproductive rate.
 A female can expect to have her first calf when she is 7 to 9 years old, and she will have one calf every 2 to 3 years after that.
 That means an overall population growth rate of about 2%.
 In other words, a population of 100 NZ dolphins can grow by 2 individuals at most in any one year.
 That makes them very vulnerable to human impacts.

 Entanglement in fishing nets is the number one threat to NZ dolphins, in particular gill nets and trawl nets.
 Even as late as 2006, between 110 and 150 NZ dolphins were killed in gill nets each year.
+This has dropped a little, but is still on the order of 100 or so deaths per year.
 Compared to other conservation problems, this one can be easily solved.
 All we need to do is to change to selective, sustainable fishing methods that don’t catch dolphins – in areas where NZ dolphins and other vulnerable species are found (e.g. shags, penguins and other seabirds).
-The biggest hurdle is a lack of political will to make that happen.

 On the map above, dolphin sightings are shown as blue dots (winter) and red dots (summer distribution).
 The grey area is the protected area, where gillnets are not allowed to be used.